jvendries/ODYM/docs/LogFileTest.md

 Reading parameter ODYM_Tutorial6_Lifetime

-CLASSIFICATION FILE FATAL ERROR: Classification file of parameter ODYM_Tutorial6_Lifetime is not identical to the classification master file used for the current model run.

 LIST

-A total of 4 values was read from file for parameter ODYM_Tutorial6_Lifetime.
+A total of 2 values was read from file for parameter ODYM_Tutorial6_Lifetime.

 1.0 of 1 values for parameter ODYM_Tutorial6_Lifetime were assigned.